College Students Receiving Failing Grades in Sleep

 The goal is to get your room as dark as possible for bedtime to allow you to fall into a deep sleep.
 Lights from the hallway or a street light in your window can let the light seep in.
 And if it’s an early sunrise, you might get woken up before you want to.
 Put up some dark curtains that limit the amount of light that can get in and bother you.
 A sleep mask for your eyes can be helpful, too, especially if you’re sharing a room.

-That cup of coffee might be your saving grace in the morning, but steer clear of caffeine in the evening.
+That cup of coffee might be your saving grace in the morning, but avoid caffeine in the evening.
 Don’t consume caffeine (or limit it) four to six hours before you’re headed to bed.
 It’s not just coffee though.
 Soda, chocolate, some teas, and even some medicines have caffeine, too.

 Wind down before you head to sleep.
 One way to do this is to soak in a warm bath.
 You can customize your bath by adding fragrant oils to destress or soaking salts if you have sore muscles.